Support third-party device compliance partners in Intune

 After you configure third-party device compliance partners and enroll devices with them, the partner will forward compliance details to Intune.
 After Intune receives that data, you can view details about the devices in the Azure portal.

-Sign in to the Azure portal and go to Azure AD > Devices > All devices.
+Sign in to the Azure portal and go to Microsoft Entra ID > Devices > All devices.

-Use additional documentation from your third-party partner to create compliance policies for devices.
+Use the documentation from your third-party partner to create compliance policies for devices.